ochrons/scalajs-spa-tutorial/doc/autowire-and-boopickle.md

 # Autowire and BooPickle

-Web clients communicate with the server most commonly with *Ajax* which is quite loosely defined collection of techniques.
+Web clients communicate with the server most commonly with *Ajax* which is a quite loosely defined collection of techniques.
 Most notable
 JavaScript libraries like JQuery provide higher level access to the low level protocols exposed by the browser.
 Scala.js provides a nice
 Ajax wrapper in `dom.extensions.Ajax` (or `dom.ext.Ajax` in scalajs-dom 0.8+) but it's still quite tedious to serialize/deserialize objects and take care of all the dirty little details.

 But fear not, there is no need to do all that yourself as our friend [Li Haoyi (lihaoyi)](https://github.com/lihaoyi) has created and published a great library called [Autowire](https://github.com/lihaoyi/autowire).
-Combined with the author's very own [BooPickle](https://github.com/ochrons/boopickle) library you can easily handle client-server communication.
+Combined with my very own [BooPickle](https://github.com/ochrons/boopickle) library you can easily handle client-server communication.
 Note that BooPickle uses binary serialization format, so if you'd prefer a JSON format, consider using [uPickle](https://github.com/lihaoyi/upickle).
 As SPA tutorial used to use uPickle for serialization, you can browse the repository history to see the relevant code